 Most air purifiers have a timer function in them, so does the TruSens air purifier.
 Four timer settings are available in my TruSens air purifier model Z-2000.
 A user can select one out of 2/4/8/12 hour timers.
 Timer is a useful function to limit the running time of the air purifier.
 You may want to turn off the air purifier after 4 hours of operation during night.
 Whatever the reason for using the Timer may be, it is a power-saving feature.

 CONCLUSION – TruSens Air Purifier

 I would call the TruSens air purifier as an excellent implementation of an innovative design.
 Features like the SensorPod, UV Sterilization and PureDirect™ technology truly make it a class apart.
 The SensorPod along with the numerical and color-coded pollution display is the cherry topping on the cake.
 Things really need to be advanced and up-to-date with the times.
 TruSens air purifiers are definitely useful in improving the air quality.
-And why just air quality when you also gain on your indoor aesthetics.
+And not just air quality, its design also enhances your indoor aesthetics.
 A white body with an assortment of unique as well as useful features make TruSens air purifiers a worthy challenger.
 If only TruSens could bring up with APP or Alexa capabilities, its air purifiers would be a force to reckon for other brands.